drunkard/ceph-readable-doc/html/_sources/rados/operations/health-checks.rst.txt

 OSD_FLAGS
 _________

-One or more OSDs has a per-OSD flag of interest set.
+One or more OSDs or CRUSH {nodes,device classes} has a flag of interest set.
 These flags include:

 * *noup*: OSD is not allowed to start
 * *nodown*: failure reports for this OSD will be ignored